 - she is restricted for 1, rather than 2 years, from selling widgets in the upper Midwest,

 - she can immediately sell widgets outside the upper Midwest, and

 - she achieved these changes without filing a court action.

 As you consider your options, do not fall into the trap of relying upon reports that your former employer did not enforce a noncompetition paragraph against a previously-departed employee.
 Even if that report is true, your former employer could decide to enforce it against you.
 There are often facts to explain the employer’s choice not to enforce one noncompete clause and not another, such as the former employee gave up something of value to the employer (waived a bonus or commissions), or provided something of value (provided consulting services at a reduced rate), to avoid litigation.
 Additionally, your noncompetition paragraph could include different language than the other employee’s agreement.

 In summary, if you have a noncompetition clause,

 - read it very carefully before you begin your job search or establish a business;

-- if you have any questions about what the language means, case evaluation with an employment lawyer;
+- if you have any questions about what the language means, consult with an employment lawyer;

 - if the terms adversely impact your job search, discuss with an employment lawyer whether you have leverage to negotiate a modification;

-- if you have the resources to fund a challenge regarding the reasonableness of the noncompetition clause, case evaluation with an employment lawyer.
+- if you have the resources to fund a challenge regarding the reasonableness of the noncompetition clause, consult with an employment lawyer.